kexa-io/Kexa/docs/FAQ.md

 ### Is Kexa open source?

-Yes, Kexa is open source and available under the MIT License.
+Yes, Kexa is open source and available under the Apache-2.0 License.
 You can find the source code on our GitHub repository.

 ## Installation & Setup